JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 then the command `/find bob #flattered /_` would return `bob #flattered alice` and `bob #flattered chuck`.

-If you only want it to return alice and chuck, rather than the entire #flattered relationship, you can use the keywords `/eval` and `/it`
+If you only want it to return "alice" and "chuck", rather than the entire "flattered" relationship, you can use the keywords `/eval` and `/it`
 (see the "advanced queries" section below).